Stripper: Laws and court cases

 Many U.S. jurisdictions have specific laws on the books related to striptease, with more being added increasing both complexity of enforcement and impact.
 For example, the classification of dancers as independent contractors has been challenged in court, successfully in Massachusetts in 2009.
 One of the more notorious local ordinances is San Diego Municipal Code 33.3610, specific and strict in response to allegations of corruption among local officials which included contacts in the nude entertainment industry.
 Among its provisions is the "six foot rule", copied by other municipalities in requiring that dancers maintain a six-foot distance while performing.

-Touching of performers is illegal in many U.S. states.
-However, some dancers and some clubs condone touching of dancers during private dances.
-This touching often includes the fondling of breasts, buttocks, and in rare cases the vaginal region.
-In some locales, dancers may give a customer a "lap dance", whereby the dancer grinds against the customer's crotch while they are fully clothed in an attempt to arouse them or bring them to climax.
+There are a limited amount of dancers and clubs that condone touching of dancers during private dances, and it is illegal in many U.S. states.
+In some locales, dancers may give a customer a "lap dance", whereby the dancer grinds against the customer's crotch while they are fully clothed.
 Other rules forbid "full nudity".
 In some parts of the US, there are laws forbidding the exposure of female nipples, which have thus to be covered by pasties by the dancer (though not applied to the exposure of male nipples).
 In early 2010, the U.S. city of Detroit, Michigan banned fully exposed breasts in its strip clubs, following the example of Houston, Texas who began enforcing a similar ordinance in 2008.
 The Detroit city council has since softened the rules eliminating the requirement for pasties but kept other restrictions.
 Both municipalities were reputed to have rampant occurrences of illicit activity including prostitution linked to its striptease establishments within their city limits.

-In Britain in the 1930s, when the Windmill Theatre, London, began to present nude shows, British law prohibited performers moving whilst in a state of nudity.
+In 1930 the Windmill Theatre, opened in London, and began to present nude shows, British law prohibited performers moving whilst in a state of nudity.
 To get around that rule, models appeared naked in stationary tableaux vivants.
 To keep within the law, sometimes devices were used which rotated the models without them moving themselves.
 Fan dances were another device used to keep performances within the law.
 These allowed a naked dancer's body to be concealed by her fans or those of her attendants, until the end of an act, when she posed naked for a brief interval whilst standing stock still, and the lights went out or the curtain dropped to allow her to leave the stage.

 In 2010, Iceland outlawed striptease.
-Johanna Sigurðardottir, Iceland's prime minister, said: "The Nordic countries are leading the way on women's equality, recognizing women as equal citizens rather than commodities for sale."
+Jóhanna Sigurðardóttir, Iceland's prime minister, said: "The Nordic countries are leading the way on women's equality, recognizing women as equal citizens rather than commodities for sale."
 The politician behind the bill, Kolbrún Halldórsdóttir, said: "It is not acceptable that women or people in general are a product to be sold."